julianmclain/algorithms-mixtape/algorithms_mixtape/counting_inversions/README.md

 # Counting Inversions of an Array

-An inversion of an array is a pair of elements that are "out of order," meaning that an element that occurs earlier in the array is bigger than one that occurs later.
-Mathematically, that is to say that an inversion is a pair of array indicies `(i, j)` such that `i < j` and `A[i] > A[j]`.
+An inversion of an array is a pair of elements that are "out of order."
+The first element of the pair is bigger than the second element, yet it occurs earlier in the array (assuming ascending sort order).
+Using some notation, we can express an inversion as a pair of array indicies `(i, j)` such that `i < j` and `A[i] > A[j]`.

-Inversions can be used to objectively measure the similarity of 2 ranked lists.
-For example, imagine you rank your 10 favorite movies.
-You then ask your friend to take your 10 favorite movies and provide their own rank list.
-If your friend ranks the same movies 1 - 10, there will be no inversions.
-If he / she provides the exact opposite rankings (i.e. 1 become 10, 9 becomes 2, etc...), there will be 10 choose 2 inversions (the maximum possible).

-The concept of generating a measure of similarity between rankings is core to *collaborative filtering*, a technique used to make recommendations.

-There are 3 types of inversions
+Using the notation above, we can define 3 types of inversions:
 - Left inversion: when `i, j <= n/2`
 - Right inversion: when `i, j > n/2`
 - Split inversion: when `i <= n/2 < j`

-where `n` = the array length
+**`n` = the array length

+In practice, inversions can be used to measure the similarity of 2 ranked lists.
+For example, imagine you rank your 10 favorite movies.
+Then you ask your friend to take those same 10 favorite movies and provide her own rank list.
+If your friend ranks the same movies 1 - 10, there will be no inversions.
+If she provides the exact opposite rankings (i.e. 1 becomes 10, 9 becomes 2, etc...), there will be 10 choose 2 inversions (the maximum possible).

+The concept of generating a measure of similarity between ranked lists is core to *collaborative filtering*, a technique used to make recommendations.

 ## Implementation